open-cognition/ai-mri/README.md

 ## Overview

 The AI MRI provides standardized cognitive scaffolds implemented as modular code blocks in system context window that transform AI interactions into systematic research opportunities.
-Our contribution is methodological: we provide the scaffolds, the community drives the discovery.
+Our contribution is methodological: we provide scaffolds that empower the community and drives discovery.

-### Research with Anthropic Workbench/Google AI Studio/OpenAI Playground
+### Research with:
+- `Anthropic Workbench`
+- `Google AI Studio`
+- `OpenAI Playground`

 Designed for Anthropic Workbench.
 Compatible with Google AI Studio, OpenAI Playground, and OpenRouter.
 Compile experimental designs and elicit hypothese directly from live frontier models with chat or API-level access.
 Simply add the AI MRI as a variable/test case to use Anthropics *Evaluate* feature or paste directly into the system context, and begin systematic research.

 When complete, click on the "Get code" button to generate a sample using Anthropic's Python and Typescript SDKs: